harveycn123/Kindle-Mate-for-Mac-and-Windows/README.md

 #### Unified Kindle import and smart organization

 - Import from all Kindle models, including Paperwhite, Colorsoft, Scribe, Oasis, Voyage, and Touch.
+- Supports centralized management of notes from WeChat Reading Notes and Apple Books, with tagging and color‑coding features to keep your knowledge from being scattered across different places.
 - Bring in highlights and notes from Kindle devices, the Kindle app, and Amazon Kindle Cloud.
 - Automatically recognize different languages, time zones, books, authors, sources, and color marks.
 - Merge repeated imports and filter duplicate highlights, similar clippings, and Kindle Scribe auto-save clutter.